davitkalantaryan/cpputils/README.md

  2. Stop iterators (equivalent to `end`, `cend`, `rend`, `crend` for std containers) are constant definations and working with them is faster than in the case of standard containers.
+ 3. Inserding/Removind/Searching will not call standard `operator new`s/`operator delete`s, so can be used for memory related problems investigations.

 #### example code